 Now here's the problem. . .

-I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein, due to the continuing abundance of theories with Chris's involvement in ending human trafficking, along with related discussions involving Chester Bennington, other celebrities, freelance journalists, political and corporate figures.
+I didn't want to discuss nor correlate Chris Cornell to Jeffrey Epstein, due to the circulating theories of Chris's involvement to expose human trafficking.

-While I acknowledge that the theory of Chris's philanthropy may have eventually lead to his death, the continuous notion that Chris engaged himself heavily in vigilantism I can't fully stand by.
+*While I acknowledge that the theory of Chris's philanthropy may have eventually lead to his death, the continuous notion that Chris engaged himself heavily in vigilantism, "readily to expose corrupted elites," holds no evidence for nor will I entertain.*

-If everyone, including several media outlets question the circumstances of Jeffrey Epstein's death, and highly suspect his death to be of foul play, then another serious deeper review needs to be considered for the case of Chris Cornell!
+If everyone, including several media outlets question the circumstances of Jeffrey Epstein's death, and highly suspect his death to be of foul play, then a deeper review needs to be considered for the case of Chris Cornell.

-Forensic pathologist Dr. Cyril H. Wecht, M.D., J.D. in this interview with NEXUS EXTRA reviews and references the findings of Epstein's post-mortem report, concluding that Epstein's cause of death was indeed a clear-cut homicidal strangulation.
+Forensic pathologist Dr. Cyril H. Wecht, M.D., J.D. in this interview with NEXUS EXTRA, reviews and references the findings of Epstein's post-mortem report.
+He concludes that Epstein's cause of death was indeed a clear-cut homicidal strangulation.

-Look at Dr. Wecht nearly frothing at the mouth with his professional disagreement to the suicide ruling of Jeffrey Epstein.
-Dr. Wecht's professional disagreement with the medical examiner who conducted Epstein's autopsy.
+Dr. Wecht is nearly frothing at the mouth with his professional disagreement with the ruling of suicide of Jeffrey Epstein.
+A strong disagreement with the medical examiner who conducted Epstein's autopsy.

-How is Dr. Wecht the same person who made the following ambiguous and quite frankly, manipulative statements regarding the death of Chris Cornell?
+How is Dr. Wecht the same person who made the following ambiguous and questionable statements regarding the death of Chris Cornell?

-Just like I've explained and referenced the forensics contradicting Chris Cornell's death to be a suicidal hanging, how could Dr. Wecht be the same medical doctor who strongly opposes Epstein's death as a suicidal hanging, AFTER reviewing Epstein's autopsy report and explaining forensically his injuries not consistent with a suicidal hanging
+From the research and information contradicting Chris's death as a suicidal hanging, how could Dr. Wecht be the same medical doctor who strongly opposes Epstein's death as a suicidal hanging after reviewing Epstein's autopsy report?

 Q.: Why did the medic say there were “signs of strangulation” as heard on the police scanner?